hitobito/development/README.md

 Additionally you need **git** to be installed and configured.

    ⚡ This manual focuses on Linux/Ubuntu.
-Hitobito also runs on other plattforms and some command may vary.
+Hitobito development also runs on other plattforms with some adjustions.

 ## Preparation